19Timotei97/User-account-assistant/README.md

 This should help in case the local database becomes quite large.

 2. Working on some improvements:
-* following the FastAPI structure, which is recommended here: https://fastapi.tiangolo.com/tutorial/bigger-applications/. **[Work in progress]**
+* following the FastAPI structure, which is recommended here: https://fastapi.tiangolo.com/tutorial/bigger-applications/. **[DONE]**
 * better management of env variables through a setup such as: https://fastapi.tiangolo.com/advanced/settings/ **[DONE]**
 * SQLAlchemy for managing DB resources in an ORM approach **[DONE]**
 * schemas moved in a separate module and not in the main API logic (main.py) **[DONE]**